 • Asylum seekers come to the US seeking protection from persecution or human rights violations.
 They come from the most troubled regions of the world in hope of finding safety and a normal life.
 While completing the years-long asylum process, they face many material challenges, the greatest one being the ability to find stable housing.

 Jonathan House extends shelter, hope, and healing to asylum-seekers in Minneapolis/St. Paul by offering supportive housing, strategic connections, practical assistance, and a welcoming community with a desire to help our new friends recover from forced displacement and begin to rebuild their lives.
-First Covenant provided the building for the first Jonathan House and began partnering with IAFR to house asylum seekers in Fall 2017.
+First Covenant provided the building for the first Jonathan House and began partnering with the International Association For Refugees to house asylum seekers in Fall 2017.
+Check out a profile from Christianity Today on Jonathan House's impact

 LEARN MORE ABOUT JONATHAN HOUSE